Gavin-OP/fina4380-project/README.md

     - Momentum: price movements will be more persistent (i.e., trend).
     - Event-driven: analyst earnings estimates, NLP, announced mergers, share buy-backs, index rebalancing, and corporate insider buying/selling.
 - **Quantitative equity market neutral**
   - take fundamental and/or event-oriented data, such as balance sheet information and cash flow statement statistics, and systematically rank/score stocks against these metrics in varying proportions.
 The weights of the scores of the different fundamental data sources may be fixed or dynamic.
+Use machine learning algorithms to analyze and process various signals.
   - Signal types:
     - Fundamental data: financial data such as earnings, revenue, profit margins, and cash flow, as well as non-financial data such as industry trends and macroeconomic indicators.
     - Technical data: past market trends and patterns, such as moving averages, relative strength, and trading volume.
     - Sentiment data: investor sentiment and market sentiment, such as news articles, social media posts, and analyst reports.
-    - Alternative data: non-traditional data sources, such as satellite imagery, credit card data, and weather patterns, which can provide insight into market trends and consumer behaviour.
+    - Alternative data: non-traditional data sources, such as satellite imagery, credit card data, and weather patterns, which can provide insight into market trends and consumer behavior.

 - **Managed futures/CTAs**
 - **Quant macro**